-Lydia Reimers, a science teacher at Lawrence High, had always wanted to provide a space for students with an interest in spirituality.
-She saw the opportunity to do so in the summer of 2022, when activities secretary David Ruis sent out an email asking if anyone was interested in sponsoring the FCS.
+Lydia Reimers, a science teacher at Lawrence High, has always wanted to create a space for students interested in spirituality.
+She saw the opportunity in the summer of 2022, when activities secretary David Ruis sent an email to staff asking whether anyone was interested in sponsoring the FCS.

 “I had a burden on my heart for several years for Christian students or students who were seeking in that area of spiritual questions, and so I just immediately emailed back,” Reimers said.

-After getting approval, Reimers set up a booth at the club fair and had two people sign up.
+After getting approval, Reimers set up a booth at the club fair where two people signed up.

 “I emailed them when it was close to the first meeting and nobody showed up,” Reimers said.

-“Sophia and a friend of hers started coming, and then the other person that had stopped by in September, we got back a hold of her,” Reimers said.
+“Sophia and a friend of hers started coming, and then then another,” Reimers said.

-Once they were in full swing, Lang and the others began to claim “offices” in the club.
+Once they were in full swing, Lang and the others began to claim leadership roles in the club.

 “On Mondays, we do a little Bible study.
 On Fridays, we pray.
 So one of us will have minutes, one of us will lead the Bible discussion, one of us will lead the prayer and one of us will bring snacks and we rotate that out each week,” Lang said.
 “So what makes me president is just that I’m dealing with the higher-up people.”

-Over the past two years, additional members joined the club, making a total of eight to twelve people depending on the week.
-Solveigh Lang, a sophomore on the club’s executive council, is excited to see this newfound growth.
+Over the past two years, additional members have joined the club, bringing the total to eight to twelve people at each meeting, depending on the week.
+Solveigh Lang, a sophomore on the club’s executive council, attributes the club’s growth to advertising and meeting times.

-As a whole, The Fellowship of Christian Students’ purpose is to have students build caring friendships and strengthen their faith.
+Reimers wants everyone to know that the FCS’s purpose is to help students build caring friendships and strengthen their faith.
 With the club growing strong, the members hope to see more growth next year.